client-engineering-devops/gitops-workshop-guide/sterling/Scenarios.md

-### Need to Disable the Database Setup before the running through the first 3 use cases.
+### Need to Disable the Database Setup before the running through the use cases 2 & 3.

 In  the `multi-tenancy-gitops-server` **repo**  turn off the database generation by editing the properties overide file `values.yaml` for the IBM Sterling B2B Integrator Service.
 Execute the following: